|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 You can also create attractive finishes on brass, bronze, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, jewellery, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
 And there are diverse archeological, engineering, geological, home-hobby, and industrial applications.

-Cherry Heaven has made a photo book featuring polished items, some of the popular tumblers and polishers, and a few parts: click the Cherry Heaven TV player above.
+Cherry Heaven has made an on-line photo book featuring polished items, some of the popular tumblers and polishers, and a few parts: click the Cherry Heaven TV player above.

 The internet is an unchecked resource: everything is the best, the newest, or the cheapest, and it's being sold by the premier dealer.
 And because there are implied sale offers, special prices, and discounts, net-prices can be misleading: